slamora/brackets-wiki/How-to-Use-Brackets.md

 * Opening the Developer Tools in Chrome will close the live development connection.
 * Files must be inside your "project" (the root folder you currently have open in Brackets).
 * Only one HTML file can be previewed at a time.
 If you switch to a different HTML file in Brackets, the browser preview will switch to that new page as well.
+* Updating pauses when the HTML is syntactically invalid (e.g. after you type '<' for a new tag but before you type the closing '>').
+The line number and Live Preview icon turn red in this case.
+Brackets will resume pushing changes to the browser when syntax becomes valid again.

 ### <a id="quickview"></a>Quick View